StroeerSE/StroeerBeaconSDK_Android/readme.md

 ```xml
 <uses-permission android:name="android.permission.ACCESS_COARSE_LOCATION"/>
 ```
-The Sdk is also able to get an outdoor-position in the background.
+The SDK is also able to get an outdoor-position in the background.
 The fact, that the processor of the smartphone will "sleep" after a certain time, makes the following permission needed to wake it up.
 ```xml
 <uses-permission android:name="android.permission.WAKE_LOCK" />
 ```
 #### Optional permissions defined by app
-If you like to log all Sdk-events into a log file, you have to specify this dependency and call the `setLogFile` method on the `StroeerProxityApi`.
+If you like to log all SDK-events into a log file, you have to specify this dependency and call the `setLogFile` method on the `StroeerProxityApi`.
 ```xml
 <uses-permission android:name="android.permission.WRITE_EXTERNAL_STORAGE" />
 ```